rhysdoliver/rhysoliver-blog/content/portfolio/lop/index.md

 ### Other Applications

 This style of reporting can be implemented to many different industries, by tracking different performance measurements and having a different library of bookings to select from.
 This project has also utilised a different style of booking.
 The target is set based on the volume dumped, rather than performance against target.
-This allows bookings to be made against waste, instead of poor peformance.
+This allows bookings to be made against waste, instead of poor performance.

 ## Talking Tech